thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

    You can see that SpotIQ found three sets of insights:

-   * 4 insights for CATEGORY_DESC have significantly higher Total imports than the rest.
-Includes similar insights for Total value_added.
+   * 4 insights for category_num and CATEGORY_DESC have significantly higher Total value_added than the rest.
    * Insights from Cross Correlation Analysis.
    * Insights from Trend Analysis.